Why has my car insurance gone up?

 Which car insurance group is cheapest?

 In the UK, every car is allocated an insurance group.
 This helps insurance companies determine the cost of cover.
 The groups run from 1, which offers the cheapest premiums, to 50, which offers the highest.
+The cheapest car insurance group is therefore group 1.

 Why do your car insurance quotes keep changing?